 2. Attend medical school, and begin the licensure process

 Depending on the program you choose, your first year or two of classes might entail completing preclinical courses that establish the scientific knowledge base you’ll need for your dedicated medical classes.
-Once you begin the four-year MD program format, you’ll spend two years attending lectures, completing lab sessions, and working in small groups.
+Once you begin the four-year MD program, you’ll spend two years attending lectures, completing lab sessions, and working in small groups.
 Students should also plan to take the United States Medical Licensing Examination (USMLE) Step 1 soon after completing their second year as an MD student.

 3. Address additional requirements for obtaining a residency

-Again, obtaining certification from the ECFMG is essential for becoming a physician in the US.
 You must meet this requirement to apply for US residency positions through the Electronic Residency Application Service (ERAS).
 Obtaining ECFMG certification is very simple—just submit an application, USMLE scores, and a few other documents for verification.
 Plan to complete this step during the third year of your MD program.

 4. Apply for residency positions

-Medical students need to begin working on residency application materials, such as gathering letters of recommendation and writing a residency personal statement, near the end of the third year of their MD program.
-It’s essential to research programs you’re interested in to ensure they’re willing to provide either H-1B or J-1 visa sponsorship.
-While a J-1 visa requires the graduate to return to their home country for two years upon completing their training, it’s also possible to obtain a waiver through an option like the Conrad 30 waiver program.
+- While a J-1 visa requires the graduate to return to their home country for two years upon completing their training, it’s also possible to obtain a waiver through an option like the Conrad 30 waiver program.

-The ERAS timeline shows that the platform becomes available for international students in the spring and opens for submissions in the fall.
-Try to apply as early as possible because residency programs offer interviews on a rolling basis.
-The next step is compiling a rank order list, which should include every program that interviewed you, and submitting it through the National Resident Matching Program (NRMP).
-Students discover where they will complete their residency training during the third week of March, which is referred to as “Match Week.”
+The next step is compiling a rank order list, which should include every program that interviewed you, and then submitting it through the National Resident Matching Program (NRMP).
+Students discover if they matched into residency and where they will complete their training in March, which is referred to as “Match Week.”
+Read on for a fuller breakdown of the Match process.

 5. Complete a postgraduate training program